Law review

-Unlike other scholarly journals, most law journals in the United States and Canada are housed at individual law schools and are edited by students, not professional scholars.
-A law school will typically have a "flagship" law review and several secondary journals dedicated to specific topics.
+Law reviews are generated in almost all law bodies/institutions worldwide.
+In the United States and Canada, most law journals are housed at individual law schools and are edited by students, not professional scholars, which is unique of law schools.
+North American law schools usually have flagship law reviews and several secondary journals dedicated to specific topics.
 For example, Harvard Law School's flagship journal is the Harvard Law Review, and it has 16 other secondary journals such as the Harvard Journal of Law & Technology and the Harvard Civil Rights-Civil Liberties Law Review.
 Membership and editorial positions on law journals, especially flagship law reviews, is competitive and traditionally confers honor and prestige.
-Selection for law review membership is usually based on a combination of students' grades, their performance on a short article-writing competition, and an examination on Bluebook legal citation rules.
+Selection for law review membership is usually based on a combination of students' grades, their performance on a short article-writing competition, as well as an examination on Bluebook legal citation rules.